radlab/SCADS/README.md

 SCADS (Scalable Consistency Adjustable Data Storage) is a research prototype distributed storage system used in the [RAD Lab](http://radlab.cs.berkeley.edu/) and the [AMP Lab](https://amplab.cs.berkeley.edu/) at [UC Berkeley](http://berkeley.edu/).
-The goals of the system were first describe in [our vision paper from CIDR2009](http://radlab.cs.berkeley.edu/publication/185)
+The goals of the system were first described in [our vision paper from CIDR2009](http://radlab.cs.berkeley.edu/publication/185)

 SCADS Sub-projects
 =================